 Most major movie studios have been trying for years to transform their businesses to a digital-only one, ridding their budget sheets of expensive rolls of film and paving the way for a complete digital distribution solution - one which negates the need for sending expensive prints to movie theatres.
-To them, digital is a no-brainer as it is kinder on the purse strings.
+To a company like Paramount, digital is a no-brainer as it is kinder on the purse strings.

 Where technology used to be the biggest stumbling block for a studio to go 'all digital', though, today that is not the case – it is now the director who decides.
 Certain big-name helmers simply won't let go of film as a medium.
 It is not about the money (which is always a studio's first worry) but about the final creative product.

 For them digital isn't aesthetically pleasing enough to truly represent their vision, whereas film with its 100-odd year legacy still offers the best way to make a movie.